What you need to know about strokes

 How are strokes treated?

 A stroke is a medical emergency.
-It is important to seek medical evaluation and treatment as soon as symptoms start to reduce brain damage and disability.
+It's important to seek medical evaluation and treatment as soon as symptoms start to reduce brain damage and disability.

 Some patients with ischemic strokes are eligible for time-sensitive treatments like clot-busting medication or minimally invasive procedures to remove the clot.
 In hemorrhagic strokes, surgery can repair the bleeding blood vessel.

 A multidisciplinary team is needed to provide stroke care, recovery and rehabilitation.
-This team includes physicians, advanced practice provider and nurses, as well as physical, speech and occupational therapists.
+This team includes physicians; advanced practice providers and nurses; and physical, speech and occupational therapists.

 Preventing stroke through lifestyle changes and promptly treating a stroke when it occurs can lower the chances of disability.

-Deena Nasr, D.O., is a neurologist in the Division of Cerebrovascular Neurology and Primary Care in Rochester and Kasson's Division of Community Neurology.
-She practices in the Baldwin Building, stroke clinic and stroke hospital practices in Rochester.
-Her interests include cerebrovascular malformations, and ischemic stroke management and prevention.
+Deena Nasr, D.O., is a neurologist in the Division of Cerebrovascular Neurology.
+She practices in the stroke clinic, Mayo Clinic Hospital — Rochester, Saint Marys Campus, and telestroke practice based out of Rochester.
+Her interests include cerebrovascular malformations and ischemic stroke management and prevention.